History of Dedham, Massachusetts, 1700–1799: Other

+Following a state law passed in 1794, the first official map of the town was created.
+It showed county roads, places of public worship, rivers, bridges, courthouses, and the distance to Boston.
+Drawn by Elijah Pond, it was at a scale of 200 rods to the inch, and it included a "tirade that is completely unrelated to the map itself" in which the author complains about how mill owners on Mother Brook got special treatment to the detriment of other land owners.

 Ames Tavern

 Nathaniel Ames moved to Dedham in 1732 and developed a reputation as the village eccentric.
 He also developed a reputation for being litigious, especially when it came to the tavern he inherited from his deceased son.

 The tavern was founded in 1649 by Joshua Fisher and it was passed down through several generations to Ames' first wife, Mary Fisher, and then to their son, Fisher Ames, named in honor of his mother's family.
 When both Mary and baby Fisher died within a year of the child's birth, the rest of the Fisher family attempted to take back the tavern.

 Nathaniel Ames won, but Benjamin Gay, a brother-in-law of Mary, took physical possession of the property.
 When Ames took him to the Inferior Court of Judicature to evict him, Gay prevailed and the courts assessed Ames with court fees.
 Ames appealed to the Superior Court of Judicature, but lost again.
 Ames went back again to the Superior Court, this time getting a hearing before the full court and a jury.
 This time he won on a 5–2 vote.
 Gay would later go on to open his own tavern at 73 Court Street and to conduct a smear campaign against Ames.

 Ames was incensed that he did not receive a unanimous opinion, however.
 He hung a sign out of front of the tavern, which was now officially his, that showed Benjamin Lynde and Paul Dudley, the two justices who voted against him, with their backs to books containing the laws of the province.
 When the judges heard about the sign, they dispatched the sheriff to go retrieve it so that they could see it for themselves.
 Word got to Ames faster than the sheriff did, however, so when the official pulled up to the tavern he found a new sign that simply stated "."
 Upon consulting a Bible, the sheriff read "A wicked and adulterous generation seeketh after a sign but there shall be no sign given unto it."